Their Spirit of Fun is the Reason For This Company.

 Spud and Rich were natural teachers.
 They trained Chuck to be curious and constantly look at things for how they might be better.
-"What if... " and "How about... " started countless debates over new ideas in constant brainstorming sessions.
+"What if... " and "How about... " started countless debates over new ideas.

 Chuck's "Moon Gravity Machine" was inspired by the Apollo missions.
-He used bicycle wheels, a backpack frame, buckets and barbell weights to represent 5/8 of his body weight to "feel" the moon's gravity.
+He used bicycle wheels, his old boy scouts backpack frame, buckets and barbell weights to represent 5/8 of his body weight to "feel" the moon's gravity.

-Spud and Rich worked hard so they could have the freedom to play.
-They made work fun and play was even funner!
-When not at work, they would often be found hunting or fishing.
+Spud and Rich made work fun and play was even funner!
 Their sense of humor and fun-loving natures certainly rubbed off.